FASTAptamer/FASTAptamer/README.txt

     [-q]            = Quiet mode.
 Suppresses standard output of file I/O, numb- er of clusters, cluster size and execution time.
     [-v]            = Display version.

+(For a speed boost, you can instead use fastaptamer_cluster_xs if you have the Text::LevenshteinXS module installed.)

 --------------------------------------------------------------------------------